Credit Information Corporation

-The Credit Information Corporation (CIC) is a government-owned and controlled corporation providing credit information system in the Philippines.
-It was created in 2008 by the Credit Information System Act (CISA) to construct a centralized, comprehensive credit information system for the collection and dissemination of accurate and fair information relevant to, or arising from, credit and credit-related activities of all entities participating in the financial system.
-This credit information is to be collected from various sources such as banks, financial institutions, insurance companies, financing companies, credit cooperatives, as well as utility companies and other businesses that extend loans.
-The CIC compiles this credit information to help creditors evaluate the ability of borrowers to pay.
+The Credit Information Corporation (CIC) is a government-owned and controlled corporation (GOCC) that operates a credit information system in the Philippines.
+It was established in 2008 through the Credit Information System Act (CISA) to develop a centralized and comprehensive system for collecting and disseminating accurate and fair information related to credit and credit-related activities of all entities participating in the financial system.

+Credit information is collected from various sources, including banks, financial institutions, insurance companies, financing companies, credit cooperatives, utility companies, and other businesses that extend loans.
+The CIC compiles this information to help creditors assess the creditworthiness of borrowers.

-The credit information system is intended to straightforwardly address the need for dependable credit information of borrowers and is supposed to significantly improve the overall availability of credit especially to micro, small and medium-scale enterprises; to make credit more cost-effective; and to reduce the dependence on collateral to secure credit facilities.
-An efficient credit information system is also supposed to enable financial institutions to reduce their over-all credit risk, contributing to a healthier and more stable financial system.
+The credit information system is designed to directly address the need for reliable credit data on borrowers.
+It aims to significantly improve the availability of credit—particularly for micro, small, and medium enterprises (MSMEs)—make credit more cost-effective, and reduce reliance on collateral to secure credit facilities.
+An efficient credit information system also enables financial institutions to lower overall credit risk, contributing to a healthier and more stable financial system.

-By law, the credit information should be provided at the least cost to all participants and the CIC should ensure the protection of consumer rights and the existence of fair competition in the industry at all times.
+By law, credit information must be provided to all participants at minimal cost.
+The CIC is also mandated to ensure the protection of consumer rights and to uphold fair competition in the industry at all times.